Skip to main content

 6The claim is closed once the case is resolved.

-In the current public surface, day-to-day reviewed claim actions are delegated through approved oracle and adjudicator keys, while governance remains the control layer for broader protocol and pool policy.
+In the current public protocol, day-to-day claim actions are delegated through approved oracle and adjudicator keys.
+Governance remains the control layer for broader protocol and pool policy.
+SDK claim-intent validation and protocol-bound oracle attestations help intake services reject replayed, stale, wrong-signer, or wrong-context evidence before settlement.

-For the current Genesis Protect launch wording around evidence review, disputes, and reserve-backed payout posture, use:
+For the current Genesis Protect launch wording around evidence review, disputes, and reserve-backed payouts, use:

 Interoperability and coding for richer claims